-- Completing student evaluation questionnaires for each module of the programme - Acting as a student representative on various committees, e.g. Staff: Student Liaison Committees, Faculty Programmes Committee OR providing comments to your student representative to feed back on your behalf. - Serving as a student representative on Faculty Scrutiny Groups for programme validation - Taking part in programme validation meetings by joining a panel of students to meet with the Faculty Scrutiny Group - The ways in which the quality of your programme is checked, both inside and outside the University, are:
+- Completing student evaluation questionnaires for each module of the programme. - Acting as a student representative on various committees, e.g. Staff/Student Liaison Committees, School Programmes Committee OR providing comments to your student representative to feedback on your behalf. - Serving as a student representative on Faculty Scrutiny Groups for programme validation.

+Taking part in programme validation meetings by joining a panel of students to meet with the Faculty Scrutiny Group.